-(A) a minimum of eight (8) hours for each day that such employee works in excess of ten (10) consecutive days, until such employee is scheduled to receive two (2) consecutive days off, if assigned to the five (5) day work week, or excess of twelve (12) consecutive days following the previously scheduled days off unless such employee receives pay at the rate of two (2) times the regular hourly rate of pay for a minimum of eight (8) hours for each day that such employee works in excess of twelve (12) consecutive days until such employee receives one (1) day off.
+- (A) a minimum of eight (8) hours for each day that such employee works in excess of ten (10) consecutive days, until such employee is scheduled to receive two (2) consecutive days off, if assigned to the five (5) day work week, or - (B) a minimum of ten (10) hours for each day that such employee works in excess of ten (10) consecutive days, until such employee is scheduled to receive three (3) consecutive days off, if assigned to the four (4) day work week.

+(ii) In the case of the Remote Coordinator only, such employee shall not work in excess of twelve (12) consecutive days following the previously scheduled days off unless such employee receives pay at the rate of two (2) times the regular hourly rate of pay for a minimum of eight (8) hours for each day that such employee works in excess of twelve (12) consecutive days until such employee receives one (1) day off.